scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 3 days

 Attempt to commune with local nature spirits, gaining one as your guide.
 Make a spellcasting roll adding 2 terrible dice, or 3 if you are not in a forest, swamp, or plains.
 On success you gain an spirit companion of your choosing.
-You may summon or dismiss the spirit for 5 AP, appearing in a tile adjacent to you.
-Each spirit has 3 wounds with the spell ending if they are killed.
-Spending a minute in concentration you may look through your spirit animal's eyes.
+You may summon or dismiss the spirit by spending 5 AP.
+The spirit appears on your person or in an adjacent tile.
+Each spirit has 3 wounds and _Resistance 1_ to physical damage.
+If the spirit drops to 0 wounds the spell ends.
+Spending a turn in concentration you may look through your spirit animal's eyes.
 While doing so you gain the senses of the animal and lose your own.
 Besides their max wounds the spirit animal has the same attributes, abilities, and attacks as the animal they're based on.
-You gain the following bonuses if the spirit animal is within 10 tiles of you.
+You gain the following bonuses if the spirit animal is within 5 tiles of you.

 - **Elk:** You add 2 superior dice with athletics checks and your move speed increases by 1.